octo-technology/OpenTezos/docs/michelson/smart_contracts.md

 ## Address and balance

-In order to ba accessible to anyone on the Tezos network , a smart contract must be deployed.
+In order to be accessible to anyone on the Tezos network, a smart contract must be deployed.
 This deployment phase is called **origination**.

-We will delve into this more deeply in the Tezos-basics chapter ("CLI and RPC" section).

 Tezos smart contracts have built-in internal information available once the smart contract has been deployed:
-- the **address** of the smart contract is a unique identifier
+- the **address** of the smart contract is a unique identifier.
 - the **balance** represents the quantity of XTZ associated with a smart contract.
 The smallest divisible part is a mutez (1 tez = 1,000,000 mutez).

 ## Stack-based language

-Generally a _stack_ data structure is a linear collection of elements where elements can be added or removed with `PUSH` and `POP` instructions.
-In the Michelson language, elements can be pushed to the top of the pile (with `PUSH`) or removed from the top of the pile (with `DROP`).
+Generally speaking, a _stack_ data structure is a linear collection of elements which can be added or removed respectively with the `PUSH` and `POP` instruction.
+In the Michelson language, elements can be pushed to the top of the pile or removed from the top of the pile.
 This kind of stack is called LIFO (Last In First Out).

 ![](../../static/img/michelson/michelson_stack_basics.svg)
 <small className="figure">FIGURE 2: Illustration of a stack</small>